-Some devices, such as the Fitbit Surge, come with GPS and can connect with your Android or Apple mobile phone.
-Some devices are also waterproof so that you can use them while swimming, with battery ranges varying between three to five days.
+Some devices, such as the Fitbit Surge, come with GPS technology and can connect to your Android or Apple mobile phone.
+Some devices are also waterproof so that you can use them while swimming, with battery life ranging from three to five days.

-A fitness tracker will help you from the moment you buy one, as it will give you motivation to get out there and start adding to your steps.
-It is quite common for people to set-up challenges with their friends and family, to see who can reach a certain target first.
+A fitness tracker will help you from the moment you buy one, as it will give you the motivation to get out there and start adding to your steps.
+It is quite common for people to set up challenges with their friends and family, to see who can reach a certain target first.

-We've already talked briefly about some of the apps that are available on your mobile phone and tablet, now let's take a closer look.
-The term ‘app’ is short for application.
-Apps are a type of computer program which allows people to access information quicker.
+We've already talked briefly about some of the apps you can download for your mobile phone and tablet.
+Now, let's take a closer look.

-There are many different types of app available on both the Android and iOS marketplace.
-Common types of app include:
+There are countless apps available on both the Android and Apple marketplace.
+Common types of apps include: